 How Much Does an Outdoor Fireplace Cost?

 To increase the utility of an outdoor space and make the area more attractive, an outdoor fireplace can be the perfect addition.
 A fireplace outdoors radiates warmth and heat, which is ideal in colder temperatures or just to roast marshmallows with your friends.
 However, the cost of such a big project is definitely something to keep in mind.
-Use this cost guide for a better understanding of what kinds of outdoor fireplaces are available, their pros and cons, what kind of materials are available and how much installation typically costs.
+Use this cost guide for a better understanding of what kinds of outdoor fireplaces are available and their typical costs.

 - Approximate Minimum Cost of a Professionally-Installed Outdoor Fireplace: $1,400